What Does Car Insurance Cover?

 Temporary transportation coverage

-Lemonade Car will cover almost any type of temporary alternative transportation for up to a month while you’re waiting for your car to be repaired following a covered accident.
-This includes Uber, Lyft, rental car expenses, or even public transportation like buses or trains, up to your daily limit.
+We help cover almost any type of transportation for up to a month while you’re waiting for your car in the shop.
+This includes taking rideshares-like Uber and Lyft-rental car expenses, or even public transportation like buses or trains, up to your daily limit.

 If you have both collision and comprehensive coverage on your car, you’ll get the option of selecting temporary transportation coverage for your car as well.